Mourine2000/Analyzing-Google-Sheets-Data-in-Python/README.md

 * EDA- Exploring the dataset using visualization tool from pandas and plotly.
 * More EDA to analyze the sessions according to time.
 * Answers the question, which channel leads to most transactons per session.

+The data I used is also added in the repo.